savedra1/nixos-build/README.md

   homeDirectory = "/home/yourUsername";  # Adjust the path accordingly
 }
 ```
-The information contained in hardware-configuration.nix will also need to be replaced with the information in the default hardware info file to ensure the serial numbers and metadata match up.
+2. The information contained in `~/nixos-build/hardware-configuration.nix` will also need to be replaced with the information in the default hardware file: `/etc/nixos/hardware-configuration.nix` to ensure the serial numbers and metadata match up.

+3. A new directory in the `/home/username/.local/state/` folder will need to created to store the nix profiles.
+You will need to first create a `nix` diorectory in the state directory and then a `profiles` directory in the nix directory.
+E.g. `/home/user/.local/state/nix/profiles`.

 ## Flake Build Commands